-Alexander Kopytin (Russian Federation), Doctor of Medical Sciences, Professor, Department of Psychology, St. Petersburg Academy of Postgraduate Pedagogical Education, Associate Professor, Department of Psychotherapy, Medical Psychology and Sexology, North-Western Medical University named after I.I.
-Mechnikov (St. Petersburg).
+Alexander Kopytin (Russian Federation), Doctor of Medical Sciences, Professor, Department of Psychology, St. Petersburg Academy of Postgraduate Pedagogical Education.
 Chair, The National Association for the Development of Art Therapy Science and Practice "Art Therapy Association".
-Author of more than 200 publications in the field of art therapy, medical psychology, ecopsychology, ecotherapy, including Ecological and Environmental Approaches in Art Therapy (Moscow: Kogito-Center, 2019), Green Studio: nature and the arts in therapy (New York, NY: Nova Science Publishers, 2016) Environmental expressive therapies: Nature- assisted theory and practice (New York, NY: Taylor & Francis, 2017).
+Author of more than 200 publications in the field of art therapy, medical psychology, ecopsychology, ecotherapy, including Ecological and Environmental Approaches in Art Therapy (Moscow: Kogito-Center, 2019), Green Studio: nature and the arts in therapy (New York, NY: Nova Science Publishers, 2016) Environmental expressive therapies: Nature- assisted theory and practice (New York, NY: Taylor & Francis, 2017), Ecopoiesis: A new Perspective for the expressive and creative therapies in the 21st century (London& Philadelphia: Jessica Kingsley Pubishers, 2022).

 The Journal promotes dialogue and cooperation between ecologists, philosophers, doctors, educators, psychologists, artists, musicians, designers, social activists, business representatives in the name of eco-human values, human health and well-being, in close connection with concern for the environment.
 The Journal supports the development and implementation of new environmentally-friendly concepts, technologies and practices in the various fields of health and public life, education and social work.